microbma/microbma.github.io/project/SMAG.md

 ### Web-based user interface

-All the quality and taxonomy information of the genomes in SMAG catalog can be viewed at web-based user interface [SMAG_interface]()
+All the quality and taxonomy information of the genomes in SMAG catalog can be viewed at web-based user interface [SMAG_interface】(http://68.79.26.154:8090/)

 ### Genomes Download